t413/SinglePaged/_includes/code-of-conduct.md

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
 We will not name harassment victims without their affirmative consent.

-### Admin stuff

-#### Logs and Records:

-Please be mindful that things you say here may at some point become public.
-We cannot prevent people from screencapping or otherwise logging this slack.
-We also can't guarantee that every member's login credentials and logged-in devices are secure.
-Files uploaded here can be downloaded by anyone with a login.
-Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

-#### Message Retention:
-Because this is a free slack account, we have restricted scrollback, but Slack--the company--retains complete logs of all channels and direct messages back to the creation of Boston Devops Slack.
-Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
-Our logs may be subject to subpoena and could become public as part of legal proceedings.

 #### Supporting Definitions